-The Board of Directors (the "Board") of Floor & Decor Holdings, Inc., a Delaware corporation (the "Company," "we," "us" or "our"), has prepared this document to solicit your proxy to vote upon certain matters at the Company's 2019 Annual Meeting of Stockholders (the "Annual Meeting").
+The Board of Directors (the "Board") of Floor & Decor Holdings, Inc., a Delaware corporation (the "Company," "we," "us" or "our"), has prepared this document to solicit your proxy to vote upon certain matters at the Company's 2020 Annual Meeting of Stockholders (the "Annual Meeting").

-These proxy materials contain information regarding the Annual Meeting, to be held on May 16, 2019, beginning at 1:00 P.M.
-Eastern Time at the Omni Hotel at The Battery Atlanta, Glavine Conference Room, Level 2, 2625 Circle 75 Parkway SE, Atlanta, GA 30339, and at any adjournment or postponement thereof.
+These proxy materials contain information regarding the Annual Meeting, to be held on May 13, 2020, beginning at 1:00 P.M.
+Eastern Time at the Floor & Decor Store Support Center, 2500 Windy Ridge Pkwy, SE, 3rd Floor, Atlanta, GA 30339, and at any adjournment or postponement thereof.
+The Company intends to hold the Annual Meeting in person.
+However, the Company is actively monitoring the coronavirus (COVID-19) and is sensitive to the public health and travel concerns that stockholders may have and the protocols or guidance that federal, state and local governments and agencies such as the Center for Disease Control and World Health Organization may impose.
+In the event it is not possible or advisable to hold the Annual Meeting in person, the Company will announce alternative arrangements for the meeting as promptly as possible, which may include holding the Annual Meeting solely by means of remote communication.
 As permitted by the rules adopted by the Securities and Exchange Commission (the "SEC"), rather than mailing a full paper set of these proxy materials, we are mailing to many of our stockholders only a notice of internet availability of proxy materials (the "Notice") containing instructions on how to access and review these proxy materials and authorize their respective proxy votes online.
 If you receive the Notice and would like to receive a paper copy of these proxy materials, you should follow the instructions for requesting such materials located at www.voteproxy.com.